Parts of Car Interior and Their Functions Explained

 Rearview Mirror

-It is an automotive interior element designed to allow the driver to see behind the vehicle through the rear window.
+It is an automotive interior element that allows the driver to see behind the vehicle through the rear window.

 On trucks, motorcycles, and bicycles, the rear-view mirror is augmented by one or more side-view mirrors, which function as separate rear-view mirrors.